richelbilderbeek/cv/README.md

-University/College of Higher Education                                    | University of Groningen Date and place of (intended) doctoral degree as stated on your certificate| February 2020 Supervisor ('Promotor')                                                   | Rampal Etienne Title of thesis                                                           | The error in trees without birds
+University/College of Higher Education                                    | University of Groningen Date and place of (intended) doctoral degree as stated on your certificate| February 2020 Supervisor ('Promotor')                                                   | Rampal Etienne Title of thesis                                                           | Speciation and the error we make in phylogenetic inference

 ### International activities and extended periods of study/research abroad